 Upon completion of the registration scoring, you will receive an email from the BC PNP indicating your total score and whether you have met minimum requirements to be entered in the qualified pool.
-You will be able to view your registration score, including scores for each section, in My Dashboard.
+You will be able to view your registration score, including scores for each section, on BC PNP Online.